howeller/nationwide-ia-preview-tool/README.md

 	- I typically copy a previously created row and paste into a blank row.
 Be careful NOT to break the equation set in column I (Abbv).
 That will break all rows underneath.
   - All versions need a unique `Banner_ID` and `Reporting_Label`.
   - You can add new concept & version names inside the drop down menus by adding them inside the `LookupTable` tab inside the feed doc.
-  - Most copy should be able to "flow", but frame 1 on N-Window 300x250 an N Crop (both sizes) require "soft returns" (break tags) `<br>`.
+  - Most copy should be able to "flow", but frame 1 on N-Crop 300x250 an N Crop (both sizes) require manual line breaks (break tags) `<br>`.
   - Be careful copying and pasting text from the PSDs as they often include "soft returns" which will need to be removed or else the preview tool will throw errors.
 To avoid this simply paste the copy into a text editor and remove or replace the soft returns.
 - Preview your changes.
   - Start up a [local preview site](#preview-tool-notes) and hit the `Refresh Feed` button at top to refresh the list & banners after every change in the feed sheet.